feedingamerica/freshtrak-public/pantry-finder-api/README.md

 ## Deployment

 This project is deployed using the [jets cli](https://rubyonjets.com/docs/deploy/).
-Under the hood it creates a [CloudFormation stack set](https://rubyonjets.com/docs/debugging/cloudformation/).
+Under the hood it creates nested [CloudFormation stacks](https://rubyonjets.com/docs/debugging/cloudformation/).
 The relevant configuration files are at `config/application.rb` and `config/environments/*`.
 Environment variables are set using the `.env.*` files.